leahdorrien2/MIST4610GroupProject1/README.md

 Query 10 is useful for the hospital staff to relay important information to doctors on how to treat younger patients that are a part of Generation Z or Alpha.
 Knowing your patient’s age difference is key in helping understand them and what can be different in their treatment compared to individuals who are Millennials or Generation X.

 # Database Information
+Name of the database: ns_Sp25_21479_Group2

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();